USNS General H. H. Arnold: Transport Ship

-General R. E. Callan was reacquired from the Army on 28 April 1950 and manned by a Civil Service crew for transatlantic passenger service under the MSTS until 29 May 1958 when her name was again struck from the Navy List.
+General R. E. Callan was reacquired from the Army on 28 April 1950 and crewed by the Civil Service for transatlantic passenger service under the MSTS until 29 May 1958 when her name was again struck from the Navy List.
 Returned to the Maritime Commission, she was assigned to the Maritime Defense Reserve Fleet in the Hudson River, New York.

 Missile Range Instrumentation Ship

 General R. E. Callan was transferred to the Air Force 15 July 1961, and rebuilt at Bethlehem Shipbuilding, Brooklyn as a Missile Range Instrumentation Ship.
 She was renamed USAFS General H. H. Arnold in honor of General of the Air Force Henry H. Arnold and designated as ORV-1908.
 On 1 July 1964 she was acquired by the Navy and designated T-AGM-9.
 General H. H. Arnold operated in the Atlantic under MSTS as a Missile Range Instrumentation Ship.
 She was also seen operating in the North Pacific during the late 1970s.
 She was struck from the Naval Vessel Register on 1 March 1982.

 The ship was operated by Military Sealift command and had a crew of 200 and supporting contractors and military personnel of approx 50.
 During the late 1970s and early 1980s RCA Service Corp had the contract for supporting the electronics with a contingent of approx 50 personnel.
 The RCA personnel operated and maintained the radar equipment.
 At that time the main computer was a NASA modified 642B mainframe.
 Supplemental computers were a Univac 1911.
-The aft dish was a 30 ft Telemetry dish, the 40' midship dish was an X and L band radar capable of tracking a 15 inch sphere to 1500 miles.
+The aft dish was a 30 ft Telemetry dish, the 40' midship dish was an X and L band radar capable of tracking a 15-inch sphere to 1500 miles.
 The L band radar was 8M watts.
 The 30' forward dish was a C Band radar.

 There was an optical 'flexure monitoring system' running from beneath the Ship's Inertial Navigation System" (SINS) gyros to beneath the telemetry mount.
 This system allowed for computer-aided steering of the three antennas to maintain 'target convergence' in compensation for the forces inflicted upon the ship in the roll, pitch and yaw axes by the sea motion.
 In addition, just behind the bridge and above the ship's navigational gyro was a 'star tracker' system that provided celestial navigation backup, verification and calibration for the SINS.
 A single-side-band (SSB) radio communication system, visibly represented by two large, vertically oriented antennae located on the forward deck, permitted radio communication to operational centers in the U.S. from virtually anywhere around the globe.

 Much (most) of the technical and operational characteristics of the Arnold were replicated on her sister ship, the Gen. Hoyt S. Vandenberg (ORV-1907).
 Perhaps the most significant difference was in the dual-function radar systems supported on the mid-ships antenna; X and L band on the Arnold, X and UHF band on the Vandenberg.